 Petrodex Enzymatic Dog Toothpaste

-Using a formula that is specially designed for use on pets, this dog toothpaste has a poultry flavor which assists with the brushing process.
+Using a formula that is specially designed for use on pets, this dog toothpaste has a poultry flavor that assists with the brushing process.

 The manufacturer states this product will help to control plaque as well as fight bad breath.